Projects per year

 -

-Is there a difference in pelvic floor muscle tone between women with and without pelvic pain?
+Are pelvic pain and increased pelvic floor muscle tone associated in women with persistent noncancer pelvic pain?
 A systematic review and meta-analysis

 Improving stroke clinical guideline adherence in an Australian hospital using a clinician-led implementation process